 Can Tinctures Make You Drunk?

 The simple answer is no, if tinctures are used properly, they will not get you drunk.
 The amount of alcohol in tinctures is typically very low, especially when you abide by the recommended serving size.
 For example, a shot of alcohol is typically 1.5 oz.
 In comparison, an entire 4oz bottle of any Birch Boys Tincture only contains .88 oz of alcohol, just a bit more than half of a shot total.
 A single, 4mL, serving of Birch Boys Tinctures contains only .029 oz of alcohol, which is not enough to make you inebriated.
-What if you use the whole Mushroom Tincture Bundle each day?
-Don’t worry, if you take 4mL of each of our 5 tinctures daily, that is only .15 oz of alcohol total.
+What if you use the Mushroom Tincture Bundle each day?
+Don’t worry, if you take 4mL of each of our 6 tinctures daily, that is only .17 oz of alcohol total (or 1/8 of a shot).
 This means that you will not become inebriated by taking mushroom tinctures individually or otherwise.
 However, if you or a loved on is in recovery from addiction, please read on to the next paragraph.

 Can People in Recovery Use Tinctures?